Need inspiration for your company name? 8 tips

 If you sell chairs, a simple company name like ‘Chair’ would be crystal clear, but climbing the search rankings can be a challenge with such a generic name.
 The word chair is mentioned on hundreds of thousands of websites, so this name would simply not be distinctive enough.Â

-Tip: Use a SEO keyword in your company name or tagline.Â
+Tip: Use an SEO keyword in your company name or tagline.Â

 Standing out

 Entrepreneurs are usually looking for a name that sticks.
-And rightly so, because if you finally manage to reach your target audience, you want them to remember you!
+And rightly so, when you reach your target audience, you want them to remember you!
 With that in mind, Martijn Kok chose the name Stofwisseling for his furniture upholstery business.
 It is a play on the Dutch word for metabolism that, if you break it down literally, means ‘a change of fabric’.
 "I wanted to keep things simple, while also standing out.
 People are more likely to remember going to ‘De Stofwisseling’ than ‘Pete’s upholstery business’."Â

 People are more likely to remember going to ‘De Stofwisseling’ than ‘Pete’s upholstery business’